Miguel Garcia Casas, born in 1994 in Les Coves de Vinromà, Spain, studied in Madrid and Bern.

 Yuval Wolfson, born in Israel in 1990, studied in Tel Aviv and Berlin.

-He has excelled in the orchestral field, beginning with youth orchestras such as the Schleswig Holstein Music Festival and continuing with the prestigious West-Eastern Divan Orchestra under the direction of Daniel Barenboim.
-He has progressed to perform with some of the leading orchestras, including Staatskapelle Berlin, DSO Berlin, Zurich Opera, Orchestre de la Suisse Romande, Teatro alla Scala, Mahler Chamber Orchestra, die Deutsche Kammerphilharmonie Bremen and the Israel Philharmonic among others.
+Yuval is a versatile musician who performs widely as a soloist, chamber musician, and orchestral player.
+His extensive orchestral career began with premier youth ensembles, such as the Schleswig-Holstein Musik Festival, and progressed to the prestigious West-Eastern Divan Orchestra under the direction of Daniel Barenboim.
+He has since performed with some of the world's leading orchestras, including the Staatskapelle Berlin, Deutsches Symphonie-Orchester Berlin (DSO), Zurich Opera, Orchestre de la Suisse Romande, Teatro alla Scala, Mahler Chamber Orchestra, Die Deutsche Kammerphilharmonie Bremen, and the Israel Philharmonic Orchestra.

-As an active chamber musician, Yuval collaborates with composer and saxophonist Daniel Schnyder, the Trombone Unit Hannover, Salaputia Brass, and others.
+As an active chamber musician, Yuval frequently collaborates with renowned artists and ensembles, including composer and saxophonist Daniel Schnyder, the Trombone Unit Hannover, and Salaputia Brass.